finalfire/networkscience-phdcourse-2024/REPORT-INSTRUCTIONS.md

 The final project (hereafter, report) consists of a practical study of the models and concepts encountered during the course.

+**The final project can be carried out in team of 4 people maximum.**

 To carry out the report, first select the kind of study you prefer to follow.
 There are two possible categories:

 * Conduct an empirical analysis of a complex system by employing one of the discussed models;